virouzrx/PetFoodVerifAI/.ai/api-plan.md

 Input validation will be performed at the API layer for all incoming requests based on the database schema constraints.

 - **Analyses (`POST /api/analyses`)**:
+  - `isManual`: Required, boolean flag indicating input mode.
+  - If `isManual = true`:
     - `productName`: Required, non-empty string.
+    - `ingredientsText`: Required, non-empty string.
+    - `productUrl`: Must be null or empty (not allowed in manual mode).
+  - If `isManual = false`:
-  - `productUrl`: Required, valid URL format.
+    - `productUrl`: Required, valid HTTP/HTTPS URL format.
+    - `productName`: Optional, ignored (automatically scraped from URL).
+    - `ingredientsText`: Optional, only used if scraping fails (fallback).
   - `species`: Required, must be either 'Cat' or 'Dog'.
   - `age`: Required, must be a positive integer.
   - `breed`: Required, non-empty string.